 Sailing in the Bay

-So far we are thrilled with our Catalina 30.
-If you've ever been to the Caribbean you understand the idea of "Maņana we're on island time".
-On Island Time life just moves a little slower.
-My blood pressure drops ten points the moment I step aboard.
+After five years we're still thrilled with our Catalina 30.
+If you've ever been to the Caribbean you understand what it means to be "on island time".
+On island time life moves a little slower and your blood pressure is a little lower.

-Hookie, our shipboard mascot was found in Costa Rica
+Our shipboard mascot signed on in Costa Rica

 Why This Boat?

 The short answer is she met our needs.
-But what struck me most about this boat is how much Catalina packed into a 30 foot package.
-The third generation C30's have all the features of the new boats we checked out in Annapolis and I've already added just about anything she was lacking.
-We feel she is laid out better than her replacement, the new Catalina 309.
+It's striking how much Catalina packed into a 30 foot package; her interior volume is closer to what you find on most 34's and 36's.
+And these Catalina 30's have a well deserved reputation as solid sailing boats with a good turn of speed and no bad habits.
+The third generation C30's have the modern features of the new boats and we've added or upgraded anything she was lacking.
+We feel she is laid out better and works better for everyday living and sailing than Catalina 309 and 315.

 The Mark III has a roomy comfortable cockpit with a walk through transom and stern perch seats.
-She can be single handed or easily managed by a couple.
-She really shines is down below.
-Catalina figured out how to get the interior of a 34 footer into their 30 and that interior is more comfortable than some 34's I've been aboard.
-The galley is a good size and the salon is liveable.
-Engine access to the reliable Universal 25hp is above average.
-My only real complaint is the berths could be a little larger since I'm a big guy.
+She can be single handed or easily managed by a couple and has a powerful 25hp diesel.
+She really shines in livability.
+There are plenty of comfortable places to relax and stretch out both above and below deck.
+The galley is large enough to turn out real meals.
+Access to the reliable Universal 25XP diesel and all seacocks is above average.
+Plenty of hatches make the boat feel airy on summer evenings.
+My only real complaint is the shower could be a little larger, but then I'm a big guy.

-Catalina Islander 30 Mark III Specs Catalina Islander 30 Mark III Brochure
+Catalina Islander 30 Mark III Specs Original Catalina Islander 30 Mark III Brochure

 Online Manuals & Reference Links